-Say you want bone broth but aren’t so sure about leaving your stove on all day (and night) or have an electric stove that actually shuts off after a certain number of hours.
+Bone broth is used for many easy keto recipes and carnivore diet recipes but say you aren’t so sure about leaving your stove on all day (and night) or have an electric stove that actually shuts off after a certain number of hours.

 Enter: the slow-cooker.
 Sure it takes up valuable counter space, but it’s work is worth the sacrifice of elbow room.
 Like almost all slow cooker recipes, crock pot bone broth is easy to master!

 When choosing a crock pot, I would opt for a non-digital design that will not emit EMF and potentially alter the food and home environment.
 It may seem a bit old school, but that’s just how we are.

 - Grass-fed beef, goat, lamb, mutton bones or free-range, organic chicken (or other fowl like turkey, duck, or guinea fowl) bones

 - Meaty bones, marrow bones and/or knuckle bones from the ruminants listed above or save the bones/carcass after roasting a whole chicken, pick the meat for dinner and simmer the bones for broth